-Employment Assistance Administration Lab II
+Employment Assistance Case Management Lab

 Practical application of the Job Opportunities and Basic Skills (JOBS) Program Automated System (JAS).
 Includes procedures for verification and monitoring of work and community experience in addition to exclusions and deferrals.
-Also covers sanction procedures, dispute resolution, fair hearings, grievances, and appeals procedures.
-Prerequisites: A grade of C or better in HSA163.
+Special emphasis on case management skills and procedures.
+Prerequisites: A grade of C or better in HSA162.